cinnData/DataSci-Summer/[DS-05] Example - West Roxbury data.md

 dtypes: float64(2), int64(11)
 memory usage: 589.3 KB
 ```
-A common statistical summary can be extracted with the method `.describe()`.
+Finally, a common statistical summary can be extracted with the method `.describe()`.

 ```
 In [11]: df.describe()